guymorganb/Workday_App/README.md

 ## Installation

-This webpage can be navigated to and acessed with a browser.
+This webpage can be navigated to and acessed with a browser or mobile device.
 It does not require installation.

 ## Usage

-- This page should be used for learning and demonstration purposes.
+- This page can be used for learning and demonstration purposes, and for managing tasks.

 - To engage this document:

-1) First the user must click on either, the Start button to start the Quiz, or the View High Scores option at the top, to insect scores stored in their local storage.
+1) First the user must click on a text feild.

-2) Please note: Your local storage will be accessed*

-3) If View High Scores is selected, the stored information in local browser storage will be populated to the screen.
-Any quiz scores that have been stored will be filtered and paired up accordingly.

-4) If the Start button is selected, the Quiz will begin, there are 6 questions in this quiz, and the user will socre points for each correct answer, and be penalized time for each wrong answer.

-5) If time expires the Quiz will redirect to the final page
+2) The desired input is typed into the feild.

-6) Upon completing the Quiz, the user will be prompted to enter their initials, which will be stored in local storage.
+3) Once the input is typed in the save disk should be selected to stored the input into local storage.

-7) When viewing high scores, the user can clear the scores, which will empty their local storage, thus removing the saved scores.

-8) At this point the Quiz is over, and the "go back" button can be used to start the quiz over.

-9) Although I did not see this issue listed as part of the assignment criteria, Its worth noting, that if the user is in the middle of the quiz, and decides to View High Scores, it will trigger duplice elements being created, but the user will still be able to enter their score if they let the time expire.
-If any occurance like this occurs, clicking the "go back" button will reset the quiz.
+4) To remove data. just delete it and save the updates.

+5) To add new info, just type it in and click save.

+6) Data is dynamically populated to show in the proper feilds.

+7) The current day is shown at the top of the page.

-- Please follow this link to access the repository https://github.com/guymorganb/Coding_Quiz
+- Please follow this link to access the repository https://github.com/guymorganb/Workday_App/tree/main

-- Please follow this link https://guymorganb.github.io/Coding_Quiz/ to access the deployed page
+- Please follow this link https://guymorganb.github.io/Workday_App/ to access the deployed page

 ## Credits